 Yes.
 You can request a roommate on your housing application.
 Both roommates need to complete a housing contract in order to live together.
 Roommate requests are guaranteed as long as both students sign up for the same size room before the floorplan is booked.

-Both Windsor Hall and Ivy House are walking distance to one of the university's most popular dining halls: Broward Dining.
+Ivy House is walking distance to one of the university's most popular dining halls: Broward Dining.
 Like most traditional residence halls, there is not a dining hall within the actual building.
 All University of Florida residence halls share centrally located dining halls.
 All University of Florida students have the same options for meal plans.
-In addition to dining options for University of Florida dorms, Windsor Hall rooms have a kitchenette in each room.
-Because of the kitchenette, many students living at Windsor save money by choosing the University of Florida's declining balance meal plan and eating some of their meals in their rooms.
-The kitchenettes at Windsor allow the most versatility in food options.

 Yes.
-The luxury dorms are the only dorms for University of Florida PaCE students.
+Ivy House is one of the only dorms for University of Florida PaCE students.
 While some students will opt to stay home, many students will move to Gainesville.
 University of Florida PaCE students do not have the option to live in traditional University of Florida dorms.
 Students do have the option of living in the #1 most recommended freshman dorm.
 Visit the PaCE Dorm webpage for more information.

 Yes.
 The luxury residence halls are one of the best dorms for Innovation Academy students.
 In addition to the luxury amenities, they allow students with a spring start-date the opportunity to live next to classes in the fall semester for internships, social connectivity, football games, and more.
 This way, Innovation Academy students have the opportunity to interact in a social environment with other University of Florida students, and of course these rooms are much nicer than traditional on-campus dorms.